-Hi, my name is Hongkoo Yeo, and I’m currently pursuing a Master of Architecture at Georgia Tech, after earning my Bachelor of Architecture from Korea University.
+Hi!
+My name is Hongkoo Yeo, and I’m currently pursuing a Master of Architecture at Georgia Tech, after earning my Bachelor of Architecture from Korea University.

 My work investigates the intersection of architecture, sound, and computation — how spatial and sonic forms can share a standard grammar of composition and perception.
 I explore how architectural geometry, auditory experience, and algorithmic systems can be understood as part of a single multimodal continuum.

-and Shape Grammars of Hanoks, which encode traditional Korean architecture as a generative system for studying cultural and perceptual continuity.
+Shape Grammars of Hanoks, which encode traditional Korean architecture as a generative system for studying cultural and perceptual continuity.

 Feel free to reach out to me!